aijaz/peerlabchicago/index.md

 Every Tuesday except the 2nd Tuesday of the month and the last Tuesday of the month. <br>
 5pm to 8 pm.

-<b>Our next meeting is on [Tuesday 7/18/2017 5pm - 6pm at FastModel Sports](https://www.meetup.com/PeerLabChicago/events/xtdfmmywkbxb/).</b>
+<b>Our next meeting is on [Tuesday 7/18/2017 5pm - 8pm at FastModel Sports](https://www.meetup.com/PeerLabChicago/events/xtdfmmywkbxb/).</b>

+**Please note our new address.
+We're now at 444 N. Michigan Ave (2 doors north of our old location).
+Suite 760.
+This is the building with the Starbucks.** Once you enter the building, sign in at the Security Desk.
+They will direct you to an elevator that will take you to the 7th floor.
+Once you get off the elevator, look left and right.
+On one side you'll see our neighbor's office.
+On the other side there is a window through which you can see a building with black bricks.
+Walk towards that window and then take a right to get to Suite 760.

 ### What is Peer Lab Chicago?